-Induction Heat Treating Basics
+Induction Heat Treating Process

 Induction heat treating, through the highly controllable use of an electrically heated coil, will allow you to select the best physical characteristics for not only each metal part—but for each section on that metal part.
 Induction hardening can impart superior durability to bearing journals and shaft sections without sacrificing the ductility necessary to handle shock loads and vibration.
 You can harden internal bearing surfaces and valve seats in intricate parts without creating distortion problems.
-This means that with induction heating you are able to harden or anneal specific areas for durability and ductility in ways that will best serve your needs.
+This means that you are able to harden or anneal specific areas for durability and ductility in ways that will best serve your needs.